Florian-Wilhelm/Raspberry-Pi/Project-9/README.md

 ### 2.1 Crystal oscillator module

 Desoldering R14, C16 and C17, and soldering the oscillator module OUT Pin to Pico XIN (here used rather at random a 14.31 MHz crystal oscillator module).
+XOUT not needed, but of course you need a common ground.

 ![XOSC-Pico-schematic](https://github.com/user-attachments/assets/e26b8412-464c-45ad-a165-2a458a1e6717)